gtk-rs/gir/book/src/tutorial/sys_library.md

 cargo build
 ```

 Surprise!
-It doesn't build at all and you should see a loooooot of errors.
+It doesn't build at all and you should see a lot of errors.
 Well, that was expected.
 We need to add some dependencies in order to make it work.
 Have a look at the errors of the compiler to find out which are missing.
 In our example, the compiler throws the following errors:
 ```rust
 use of undeclared crate or module `glib` use of undeclared crate or module `gobject`